Lilium mackliniae

-Lilium mackliniae, the Shirui lily or Shirui Kashung Timrawon, is a rare Indian species of plant found only in the upper reaches of the Shirui hill ranges in the Ukhrul district of Manipur, India, at an elevation of 1730–2590 m above sea level.
+Lilium mackliniae, the Shirui lily or Shirui Kashong Timrawon, is a rare Indian species of plant found only in the upper reaches of the Shirui hill ranges in the Ukhrul district of Manipur, India, at an elevation of 1730–2590 m above sea level.
 It is located near the boundary of Myanmar to the east, Shirui village in the west, Choithar village in the south and Sihai village in the north.

 This shade-loving lily has pale bluish-pink petals but has seven colours when observed through a microscope.
 In the wild, it flowers in the monsoon months of June and July.
 They are seasonal flowering plants and at their best in May and June when it blooms.
 The peak season of its bloom is May 15 to June 5.
 The height of the plant is 1–3 ft and has one to seven flowers per plant.

 Description

 Flower

 They blossom in Spring specifically May 15 - June 5.
 The plants are .3-.91m (1–3 ft) in height with 1-7 flowers per plant.
 It has pale blue-pink petals, but when observed through a microscope has seven colors.
 They are ivory on the inside and occasionally are colored a pale pink as well.
 The outside can be a reddish-purple as well.
 It is a trumpet-shaped flower which hangs downward.